We may earn money or products from the companies or links mentioned in this post.

 In most cases, you will need to fold your stroller up to ride in the tram.
 This totally sucks.
 Not gonna lie.
 Especially for those of us wrangling multiple kids, and also bringing a cooler of food, a diaper bag and more.
 So luckily, there is an option that does not involve folding the stroller.

-The first row of the first and last cars on the tram do not require you to fold your stroller.
+The first row of the first and last cars on the tram does not require you to fold your stroller.
 You do need to remove all children from the stroller (yes, even if they are sleeping) but you can load the stroller with all your bags, water bottles, anything else, and just hold your little ones.

 If you are using your stroller as a wheelchair (and it already has a tag for such) you may also be able to utilize the mobility vans.
 I have heard others have done this with strollers, but we have never tried.